 In September 2022, we entered into the Adimab Platform Transfer Agreement with Adimab, under which we were granted the right under certain intellectual property of Adimab to practice certain elements of Adimab's platform technology, including B-cell cloning using Adimab's proprietary yeast cell lines and other antibody optimization libraries, trade secrets, protocols and software of Adimab, to discover, engineer and optimize antibodies.
 We do not have access to Adimab's proprietary discovery libraries.
 We were also granted the right under certain intellectual property of Adimab to research, develop, make, sell and exploit such antibodies and products containing such antibodies.
 Under the Adimab Platform Transfer Agreement, we are obligated to pay Adimab an annual fee of single digit millions through June 2027, which allows us to receive from Adimab material improvements to the platform technology, including materially improved antibody optimization libraries, updates that provide new functionality to the platform, and software upgrades.
 Beginning in July 2027 and ending in June 2042, unless terminated earlier, we have the option to receive additional material improvements to the platform technology from Adimab, subject to a commercially reasonable fee to be negotiated by the parties.
-We are also obligated to pay Adimab up to \$9.5 million upon the achievement of specified development and regulatory milestones for each product under the Adimab Platform Transfer Agreement that achieves such milestones.
-The next potential milestone under the Adimab Platform Transfer Agreement is a mid-six-digit dollar preclinical milestone.
-In addition, we are obligated to pay Adimab royalties of a low singledigit percentage based on net sales of products containing an antibody discovered, engineered or optimized using Adimab's platform technology, subject to reductions specified under the Adimab Platform Transfer Agreement.
+We are also obligated to pay Adimab up to \$9.5 million upon the achievement of specified development and regulatory milestones for each product under the Adimab Platform Transfer Agreement that achieves such milestone.
+The next potential milestone under the Adimab Platform Transfer Agreement.
+In addition, we are obligated to pay Adimab royalties of a low single-digit percentage based on net sales of products containing an antibody discovered, engineered or optimized using Adimab's platform technology, subject to reductions specified under the Adimab Platform Transfer Agreement.
 The amount and timing of such royalty payments are not known.
-For additional information, see Note 7 to our annual consolidated financial statements appearing at the end of this Annual Report on Form 10-K.
+For additional information, see Note 7 to our annual consolidated financial statements appeari